Web-n-Composite/crypto-risk-scoring/README.md

-# crypto-risk-scoring

-Cryptocurrency risk scoring services list

-# Crypto Risk Assessment Services
+# Crypto Risk Scoring

-The market for cryptocurrencies is still relatively new and uncertain.
-The price of cryptocurrencies can rapidly increase or decrease at any time and may even fall to zero.
-The risk of loss in trading or holding an interest in cryptocurrencies can be substantial and can result in the loss of the entire value of your cryptocurrency.
-Here are some useful resources for individuals or enterprises to check the risk score of their transactions prior to trading.
+Cryptocurrency risk scoring services list - some useful resources for individuals or enterprises to check the risk score of their transactions prior to trading.

-# Accessible to individuals:
+# Crypo Risk Scoring/Assessment for individuals:

 -   [Etherscan](https://etherscan.io/login)
 Etherscan is a block explorer and analytics platform for Ethereum, tags bad wallets